liferay/liferay-docs/developer/reference/articles/tooling/blade-cli/03-installing-blade-cli-with-proxy-requirements.markdown

 # Installing Blade CLI with Proxy Requirements

-If you have proxy server requirements and want to use Blade CLI, you must configure your http(s) proxy for it using JPM.
-Follow the instructions below to do this.
+If you have proxy server requirements and want to use Blade CLI, you must configure your http(s) proxy for it using JPM:

 1. Install JPM and Blade CLI using the Liferay Project SDK installer.
 Read the [Installing Blade CLI](/developer/reference/-/knowledge_base/7-2/installing-blade-cli)